 Swimmer’s ear is usually very easy to detect.
-Here are just a few of the more common symptoms:
+Here are just a few of the more common symptoms of swimmer's ear:

 Swimmer’s ear can lead to temporary hearing loss that usually resolves after the infection has cleared up.
 If left untreated, you might experience recurring infections and even permanent bone or cartilage damage.

 Fortunately, treatment for swimmer’s ear is quite simple.
 Here’s what it involves: